udayreddytetali/EduPacket/frontend/README.md

-# edupacket — Frontend
+# Edupacket — Frontend

 Live demo: https://edu-packet.vercel.app/1st-Year/1st-Sem

-This is the frontend for the `edupacket` project — a lightweight student resource portal that hosts model papers, notes, circulars, and job/exam notifications.
+This is the frontend for the `Edupacket` project — a lightweight student resource portal that hosts model papers, notes, circulars, and job/exam notifications.

 Technologies used (frontend):
 - React (Create React App)